couchbase/cbft/DESIGN.md

 ## Handling IP address changes

-One issue: as soon as the second node was added (cb-01), the IP address of cb-00 might change (if not already explicitly specified on cb-00's initialization web UI/REST screens).
-This is because ns-server has a feature that supports late-bound IP-address discovery, where IP-addresses can be assigned once the 2nd node appears in a couchbase cluster.
+One issue: as soon as the second node cb-01 was added, the IP address of cb-00 might change (if not already explicitly specified to ns-server during cb-00's initialization web UI/REST screens).
+This is because ns-server has a feature that supports late-bound IP-address discovery, where IP-addresses can be (re-)assigned once a 2nd node appears in a couchbase cluster.

-At this point, the metadata stored in the Cfg includes the -bindHttp ADDR:PORT cmd-line parameter value.  cbft uses that bindHttp ADDR:PORT to as both a unique node identifier and also to implement scatter/gather queries.
+At this point, the cbft node membership metadata stored in the Cfg by cbft includes the -bindHttp ADDR:PORT value from the command line. cbft uses that bindHttp ADDR:PORT to as both a unique cbft node identifier and also when a cbft node wants to talk to other cbft nodes (such as during scatter/gather index queries).

-A simple proposal is that when ns-server discovers it must change the IP address of a node (such as when cb-01 is added to the "cluster" of cb-00), then ns-server must run some additional (proposed) work...
+A simple proposal is that when ns-server discovers it must change the IP address of a couchbase node (such as when cb-01 is added to the "cluster" of cb-00), then ns-server must run some additional (proposed) work...

-* ns-server stops cbft's MCP (Managed, Central Planner).
+* ns-server stops cbft's MCP (Managed, Central Planner) on the master ns-server node.
 * ns-server stops cbft.
-* ns-server invokes a (proposed) synchronous cmd-line tool/program (to be specified) that atomically rewrites the bindHttp ADDR:PORT's in the Cfg (e.g., from 0.0.0.0:9110 to cb-00:9110).
+* ns-server invokes a (proposed, to be specified) synchronous command-line tool/program that atomically rewrites the bindHttp ADDR:PORT's in the Cfg (e.g., from 0.0.0.0:9110 to cb-00:9110).
-* ns-server restarts cbft with the new -bindHttp ADDR:PORT (cb-00:9110).
+* ns-server restarts cbft with the new -bindHttp ADDR:PORT (i.e., -bindHttp=cb-00:9110).
 * ns-server restarts cbft's MCP.

 The above work should happen before any actual node joining or rebalancing occurs.

-On cb-01, the cbft should not have been started until after node joining has completed to the point where both cb-00 and cb-01 are able to use the same Cfg (metakv) system.
+On cb-01, the cbft process should not have been started by ns-server until after node joining has completed to the point where both cb-00 and cb-01 are able to use the same Cfg (metakv) system.

-Assumption: this design assumes that once an IP address is rewritten and finalized, the IP address no longer changes again for a node.
+Assumption: this design assumes that once an IP address is rewritten and finalized, the IP address no longer changes again for a couchbase node.

-As an alternative design: instead of using the proposed "bindHttp" approach, we could have each cbft node instead have a unique, generated node UUID that isn't overloaded with networking information.
-In addition, a separate mapping that allows clients (and the queryer) to translate from logical node UUID's to actual IP addresses would need to be managed, but that translation map can be more easily, dynamically changed.
-This alternative design requires more cbft changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so this alternative design isn't favored.
+As an alternative (possible but rejected) design: instead of using the proposed "bindHttp" approach above, we could have each cbft node instead have a globally unique, generated node UUID that isn't overloaded with networking information.
+In addition, there would need to be a separate mapping that allows clients (and cbft's queryer) to translate from logical cbft node UUID's to actual IP addresses.
+That translation map or level of indirectional can then be more easily, dynamically changed to handle IP address changes.
+This alternative design idea, however, requires more cbft changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so this alternative design isn't as favored.

 ## Adding more than one cbft node

 Since IP addresses are now being rewritten and finalized, more couchbase nodes can now be added into the cluster with the cbft service type enabled.
-As each cbft process is started on the new nodes, it registers itself into the Cfg (metakv) system.
-Whenever the cbft node cluster topology information changes, the MCP will notice (since the MCP is subscribing to Cfg changes), and the MCP will re-plan any assignments of PIndexes to the newly added cbft nodes.
+As each cbft process is started on the new nodes, the cbft process registers itself into the Cfg (metakv) system.

+Whenever the cbft cluster membership information changes, the MCP will notice (since the MCP is subscribing to Cfg changes), and the MCP will re-plan any assignments of PIndexes to the newly added cbft nodes.

-The janitors running on the existing and new cbft nodes will see that the plan has changed and stop-&-start PIndexes as needed, automatically stopping/starting any DCP feeds as necessary.
+The cbft janitors running on the existing and new cbft nodes will see that the plan has changed and stop-&-start PIndexes as needed, automatically stopping/starting any related DCP feeds as necessary.

-This means adding more than one cbft nodes are now supported; for example, the design now supports simple, homogeneous topologies:
+This means adding more than one cbft node is now supported; for example, the design now supports simple, homogeneous topologies:

 * cb-00 - cbft enabled